mattb00ker/100-days-of-code/r1-log.md

 ### R2D5
 Today i added a full blog to my website, I created a new page to display is, a database to store the posts, and another page to add posts.
 I was absolutely blown away when i got it all to work.

+### R2D6
+I've kept going, really thrown myself into AI, messing around with both chat GPT clones, and image generation.
+Really been enjoying learning the finer art of both system.
+What i havent been very good at is keeping track with what i've been doing!